 The most common problem is puppies that get too fat.
 Although we all love cuddly Labrador puppies, they should not be rotund!

 By three months or so, they should have definite waist just like older dogs.
 Check out this page for more information.
-Don’t forget, if you are unsure about your puppy, your vet is the best person to give you some great guidance.

 Of course, the other side of the weight issue is puppies that look too thin.
 That can be another important issue.